Greatest Hits: Decade Number 1: Singles

-"Something in the Water" was released as the first single from the compilation.
+"Something in the Water" was released as the first single from the compilation, on September 29, 2014.
 The song was written by Underwood along with Chris DeStefano and Brett James, and produced by Underwood's longtime producer Mark Bright.
 It also has a sample of "Amazing Grace" at the end of the song, sung by Underwood.
-It became a crossover success, having topped the Billboard Hot Country Songs chart for seven weeks and the Hot Christian Songs chart for twenty six consecutive weeks.
+It became a crossover success, having topped the Billboard Hot Country Songs chart for seven weeks and the Hot Christian Songs chart for 26 consecutive weeks.
 It also reached No. 24 on the Billboard Hot 100 chart.
 On August 10, 2015, "Something in the Water" was certified Platinum by RIAA.
 At the 57th Grammy Awards, the song won the Grammy award for Best Country Solo Performance.

 In February 2015,"Little Toy Guns" was released as the second single from the compilation.
 The song was released to country radio on February 16, 2015.
-The track peaked at number six on Billboard's Hot Country Songs, number two on the Country Airplay Chart and number 47 on the Hot 100.
-On August 10, 2015, "Little Toy Guns" was certified Gold by RIAA.
+The track peaked at number six on Billboards Hot Country Songs, being her 21st top 10 songs from the chart.
+It also peaked at number two on the Country Airplay Chart and number 47 on the Hot 100.
+On August 10, 2015, it was certified Gold by RIAA.
 The song was nominated for Best Country Solo Performance at the 58th Grammy Awards.